 Romans 14:5 One man esteemeth one day above another: another esteemeth every day alike.
 Let every man be fully persuaded in his own mind.
 6 He that regardeth the day, regardeth it unto the Lord; and he that regardeth not the day, to the Lord he doth not regard it.
 He that eateth, eateth to the Lord, for he giveth God thanks; and he that eateth not, to the Lord he eateth not, and giveth God thanks.

-The scriptures seem very clear to me.
-Jesus is our Sabbath rest.
+The scriptures seem clear to me that Jesus is our Sabbath rest and He fulfilled the law.
 I rest in Him knowing that by doing this I am obedient to His 4th commandment.

 I am NOT saying that those who observe the Saturday Sabbath are in error.
 NO- I am not saying that.
 If you want to observe the Sabbath as a day of rest, then please do and enjoy your rest.
-But are you aware of these scriptures: Gal 5:1, 2, 3, 4.
+But do consider these scriptures: Gal 5:1, 2, 3, 4.

 Colossians 3: 23 "And whatsoever ye do, do it heartily, as to the Lord, and not unto men;"

 Come on brothers and sisters, observing the Sabbath is not a requirement for salvation or to please God.
 There is only ONE Covenant and ONE Law of Christ (Gal 6:2) that is now written on our hearts.
 (Jer 31:31, 32, 33, 34, Heb 8:8, 9, 10.)
 It is a work of the Holy Spirit through sanctification and not of our flesh by the keeping of laws and Sabbath days.

 Praise our Almighty God and His Son Christ Jesus!

 BE SURE TO READ THIS ARTICLE.
 IT HAS IMPORTANT HISTORICAL FACTS: